Optimization

 Tree Shaking

-<div #show={visible}>...</div>
+<div #if={visible}>...</div>

-// Recommended: ESM modules – Tree-shaking friendly
+// Recommended: ESM module, Tree-shaking friendly, smaller bundle size

 import { debounce } from "lodash-es"